 How to Set Up Remedial Training

-Using Groups in the console allows you to not only target users with phishing tests and/or training modules but also can be used to easily address the users who need security awareness training the most: phish-prone users.
+Using Groups in the console allows you to not only target users with phishing tests and/or training modules but also can be used to quickly address the users who need security awareness training the most: phish-prone users.

-This quick guide will show you how to automatically group phish-prone users and assign them to a training campaign.
+This guide will show you how to automatically group phish-prone users and assign them to a training campaign.
 Once the below steps are followed, you'll have a completely automated ongoing phishing and remedial training campaign system set up.

 Create your remedial training group

 The first step is to create a group to add your phish-prone users to.
 This will also be the group you assign to take certain training modules in the training area.
 Creating the group is done in the Groups tab of the Users area.
 You can call it “Phish-Prone Users”, “Clickers”, “Remedial Training” or whatever you’d like.